Aviksha01/ai-mechanical-engineering-portfolio/01_AI_CAD_Automation/README.md

 - Automated detection of 15+ common design issues

 ## Author
-Created by [Your Name] - Mechanical Engineer with AI expertise
+Created by Aviksha - Mechanical Engineer with AI expertise